Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: Related Work

 \subsection{Inference-Time Scaling}

 Recent work has demonstrated that scaling compute during inference offers a promising alternative to costly model pretraining.
 Language models \citep{touvron2023llamaopenefficientfoundation, jiang2023mistral, geminiteam2024geminifamilyhighlycapable} continue to improve with increased data and parameters, though at escalating development costs.
 Inference-time scaling approaches like \citet{brown2024largelanguagemonkeysscaling} show a log-linear relationship between problem-solving coverage and sample count across reasoning tasks, offering cost-effective alternatives to model size scaling.
 Inference-time architectures combine techniques such as generation ensembling, sampling, ranking, and fusion to exceed individual model performance.
 Works including Mixture-of-Agents \citep{wang2024mixtureofagentsenhanceslargelanguage}, LLM Blender \citep{llm-blender-2023}, and orchestration frameworks like DSPy \citep{khattab2023dspy} demonstrate these approaches' effectiveness.
 Even with single models, techniques like chain-of-thought \citep{wei2023chainofthoughtpromptingelicitsreasoning} and branch-solve-merge \citep{saha2024branchsolvemergeimproveslargelanguage} enhance reasoning capabilities.
-Our work extends this literature by focusing specifically on verifier-free inference-time scaling methods that don't require additional reward models.
-We systematically evaluate these methods across both reasoning-specialized models (e.g., DeepSeek-R1) and general-purpose LLMs (e.g., Llama, Qwen) on complex reasoning benchmarks including MATH, AIME, GPQA, and LiveCodeBench.
-Our findings align with and extend those of \citet{wang2024mixtureofagentsenhanceslargelanguage} by demonstrating that majority voting—particularly when weighted by reasoning length—provides optimal balance between computational cost and performance.
-Unlike prior work that primarily focused on technique development, we construct comprehensive Pareto frontiers revealing several key insights: (1) non-reasoning models, even with substantial inference-time budgets, consistently underperform reasoning-specialized models; (2) sophisticated methods like sequential revisions offer minimal improvements for reasoning models over simpler majority voting; and (3) response features like length and linguistic markers provide valuable signals for identifying high-quality responses.
-These findings provide practical guidance for balancing reasoning quality and computational efficiency across model architectures and deployment scenarios.
+Our work extends this literature by focusing specifically on trained-verifier-free inference-time scaling methods that don't require additional reward models.
+Our findings align with and extend \citet{wang2024mixtureofagentsenhanceslargelanguage}, showing that majority voting—especially when weighted by reasoning length—achieves the best balance between computational cost and performance.
+By constructing comprehensive efficiency–performance trade-off curves, we reveal three key insights: (1) non-reasoning models consistently underperform reasoning-specialized models, even under large inference-time budgets; (2) more sophisticated methods such as sequential revisions offer minimal gains over simple majority voting for reasoning models; and (3) response features, including length and linguistic markers, provide reliable signals for identifying high-quality outputs.